thermondo/django-heroku-connect/docs/quick_start.rst

 …and add ``heroku_connect`` to the ``INSTALLED_APP`` settings.

-Last but not least make sure change the database engine, e.g.:
+Last but not least make sure to change the database engine, e.g.:

 .. code:: python